kkufieta/mobilePortfolio/README.md

-## Website Performance Optimization portfolio project
+# Website Performance Optimization portfolio project

 This project was an exercise to hone my website performance optimization skills.
-Given an online portfolio I applied the techniques I learned in the [Udacity Critical Rendering Path course](https://www.udacity.com/course/ud884) to optimize the critical rendering path.
+Given an online portfolio I applied the techniques I learned in the [Udacity Website Performance Optimization course](https://www.udacity.com/course/ud884) to optimize the critical rendering path.
 The main page renders now quickly and achieves a score of 90+ on PageSpeed Insights.
-It links to a 'Pizzeria' website that had jank when resizing the pizzas and scrolling through the website.
-I optimized those animations, and the page runs now on 60 frames per second.
+It links to a [Pizzeria](https://katharinaxeniakufieta.github.io/frontend-nanodegree-mobile-portfolio/views/pizza.html) website that had jank when resizing the pizzas and scrolling through the website.
+I optimized those animations, and the page runs now on 60 frames per second (FPS).

-### Optimizations I've performed
+## Optimizations I've performed

-####Part 1: Optimize PageSpeed Insights score for index.html
+###Part 1: Optimize PageSpeed Insights score for index.html
 * Removed the download of the entire Open Sans font.
-Instead, I copied and pasted what I needed from the font file into my style.css file.
+Instead, I copied and pasted what I needed from the font file into my **style.css** file.
 * Added a print media query.
 * All performance related JS files are loaded async.
-* My grunt setup extracts critical CSS from the style.css file and inlines it into the HTML file.
-The rest of the CSS files is downloaded after the initial page load.
+* My grunt setup extracts critical CSS from the **style.css** file and inlines it into the HTML file.
+The rest of the CSS files are downloaded after the initial page load.
-* Optimized all images for size and resolution of the screen, using grunt and srcest.
-Compressed them using ImageOptim additionally.
+* Optimized all images for size of the browser window and resolution of the screen, using grunt and srcest.
+Additionally, compressed them using [ImageOptim](https://imageoptim.com/mac) (OS X only).
-* Minified all JS, CSS and HTML files
+* Minified all JS, CSS and HTML files.

-####Part 2: Optimize Frames per Second in pizza.html
+###Part 2: Optimize Frames per Second in pizza.html

-* Edited the main.js file such that the resizing of the pizzas happens in less than 5 ms, and the scrolling runs with a smooth 60 FPS
+* Edited the **main.js** file such that the resizing of the pizzas happens in less than 5 ms, and the scrolling runs with a smooth 60 FPS.
-* Simplified the function resizePizzas so it won't trigger forced synchronous layout (FSL).
+* Simplified the function `resizePizzas` so it won't trigger forced synchronous layout (FSL).
 The pizzas width simply gets set to a certain percentage of the original image size, depending on the slider position.
-* Changed updatePositions so it won't trigger FSL by first getting the scrollTop and then updating all elements.
-The process of changing the elements positions is furthermore optimized by using style.transform instead of style.left, which is a relative change in position instead of an absolute change.
+* Changed `updatePositions` so it won't trigger FSL by first getting `scrollTop` and then updating all elements.
+The process of changing the elements positions is furthermore optimized by using `style.transform` instead of `style.left`, which is a relative change in position instead of an absolute change.
 That helps to avoid having to read the elements position prior to changing it.

-### Getting started
+## Try it yourself: Getting started

-The project is setup with a src and dist folder, that hold the source code and production code, respectively.
-Grunt is used to optimize pictures and JS, CSS and HTML files from the src folder and save it in the dist folder.
+The project is setup with a **src** and **dist** folder which hold the source code and production code, respectively.
+Grunt is used to optimize pictures and JS, CSS and HTML files from the **src** folder and save it in the **dist** folder.

-####Part 1: Optimize PageSpeed Insights score for index.html
+###Part 1: Optimize PageSpeed Insights score for index.html

 Some useful tips to help you get started: